 The realities of EMTs and trained volunteers face on an everyday basis while providing emergency care can be tough.
 Our state-of-the-art facility is equipped with a study lounge and game room for group and individual activities to provide members with necessary downtime.

-Free CPR classes
+Community CPR classes

 When minutes make a difference, immediate medical care saves lives.
 Workplaces, educational institutions, childcare centers, and the like should all have providers who are fully trained in first-aid emergency care.
 Spring Hill EMS provides free CPR certification to the community.

 Line Officers ensure that all aspects of Spring Hill EMS’s operations run smoothly and efficiently.

 House Officers ensure that all administrative operations, including quality assurance and other legal regulations are perfectly compliant with legal ordinances.

 In 1966, a group of members of the Rockland Hook & Ladder fire company of Spring Valley would respond to emergency medical calls in a truck, loaded with equipment

 The hook & ladder company covered from Route 202 to the New Jersey line.